Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/01-adv-recursion.md

 |---|---|
 |Eggs|Milk,Juice,Bread|

-We've split our string into two parts: `output` and `remainder`, which we recurse through on subsequent iterations.
+We've split our string into two parts: `output` and `remainder`, which then we recurse through on subsequent iterations.

+## Recursion

 The transformations for the recursive members are identical to the transformations for the anchor members.
 But now we invoke `cteRecursion` and include a stopping condition, which stops the recursion when `remainder` contains no more commas.